-Working hours tend to be standard office hours of 9am to 5pm, Monday to Friday.
-However, personal pensions advisers may be required to work occasional early mornings, evenings or weekends to accommodate clients.
+You'll usually work 9am to 5pm, Monday to Friday.
+However, personal pensions advisers may work occasional early mornings, evenings or weekends to accommodate their clients.

 What to expect

-- Work is split between time spent in the office, at a client's home or workplace.
-As a personal pensions adviser you may be able to work from home.
+- Work is split between time spent in the office and at a client's home or workplace.
+Personal pensions advisers may be able to work from home.

-- Pensions consultants are generally employees rather than self-employed, although those working in a broader role as an independent financial adviser (IFA) may work on a self-employed basis.
+- Pensions consultants are generally employees rather than self-employed.
+However, if you work in a broader role as an independent financial adviser (IFA), you may work on a self-employed basis.

 - The work is often sales-driven and can be competitive, involving a great deal of paperwork and administration.
 However, helping people make well-informed, strategic decisions about financial provision for their future can also be rewarding.

-Although this area of work is open to all graduates/diplomates, a degree or HND in the following subjects may increase your chances:
+Although this area of work is open to all graduates, a degree or HND in the following subjects may increase your chances of success:

-Large pensions and insurance consultancy firms offer graduate trainee programmes.
-Graduate programmes within the financial services sector are usually more general with the option to specialise in pensions.
-Competition is strong for places on graduate training programmes and experience of working in a customer-facing, financial or sales role is valuable.
+Some large pensions and insurance consultancy firms offer graduate trainee programmes.
+Graduate programmes within the financial services sector are usually more general, with the option to specialise in pensions.
+Competition is strong for places on graduate training programmes, and experience of working in a customer-facing, financial or sales role is valuable.

 - an interest in financial products, services and markets.

-Alternatively, it is possible to start as a pensions administrator and then work your way up to a pensions consultant by developing the face-to-face aspect of the role and gaining relevant professional qualifications and experience.
+Alternatively, you could get experience as a pensions administrator and work your way up to become a pensions consultant by developing the face-to-face aspect of the role and taking relevant professional qualifications.